Set Up – Where To Start

 2. I built a good list which I can market other products too.

-3. I used my own product to build Mobile Websites for customers and made a lot of extra sales.
+3. I made my own product to build Mobile Websites for customers and later sold it to others for extra sales.

 4. I learnt a lot of different methods and made more products and customer sales.